 A match is defined by two contesting teams competing within the same identical competition area.
 Each team consists of a maximum of 3 robots.
-Each match consists of 5 minutes of setup time, a maximum of 4 minute exploration phase, and a 15 minute production phase.
-The three phases of the game are detailed below.
+Each has three phases - for setup, exploration, and production - which are detailed below.

 5.1 Environment Setup